xiaoylu/DesignPattern/RAII/Readme.md

 This prevents resource leakage, because the destructor of "resource handle" will always be called (C++).

+We can think of `vector` or `string` as resource handles with carefully crafted interfaces (to facilitate user access and resource management.)

 ```cpp
 	class File_handle {
 		FILE* p;